 Three years later, Nate is still processing the events on Roberts Ridge, although he views that day as "a tremendous faith-building experience."
 The fact that God spared Nate that day is something Nate has long struggled with: "I wasn't killed.
 Why was that?
 To neglect the responsibility associated with that is to miss the point."
 Nate says he is alive today because God wants him to share the message of God's love and forgiveness, especially to current and former military personnel.

-Nate is now trying to fulfill this God-given purpose -- in large part through Campus Crusade for Christ.
-As Campus Crusade's Military Ministry was looking to be more involved in a ministry centered around PTSD, Nate was invited to come to help them train New York City's Times Square Church in setting up a pilot program for a PTSD ministry.
+Nate is now trying to fulfill this God-given purpose -- in large part through Cru.
+As Cru's Military Ministry was looking to be more involved in a ministry centered around PTSD, Nate was invited to come to help them train New York City's Times Square Church in setting up a pilot program for a PTSD ministry.

 The team gave the church's leadership an overview of PTSD and how to help people suffering from it.
 About a month later, they went back to train 500 people.